signalogic/SigSRF_SDK/mediaTest_readme.md

 ### Session Configuration File

-Unlike mediaMin, mediaTest always expects a session configuration file in its command line, using the -C cmd line option.
+Unlike mediaMin, mediaTest always expects a session configuration file in its command line, using the [-Cconfig_file_path command line argument](#user-content-commandlineconfigfile).
 Session config files require remote and local IP address and port info that matches pcap contents.
 Depending on the application, this may be inconvenient but gives control over low-level session information.
 Click here

 <details>
 <summary>Example Session Config File</summary>